Sutapa Biswas: Career

 Sutapa Biswas's works often reflect on questions of gender and cultural and ethnic identity.
 For instance, her film Birdsong captures the story of young Indian boy who longs to own a horse and is filmed against the backdrop of an English period home.
 Biswas is also keen to use humour and satire in her work.
-In her painting 'The Last Mango in Paris' depicting two women talking and peeling mango's the caption below reads.
-M: 'If you were to be re-born, and had a choice what would you come back as?'
-B: 'If I were to be reborn again, I would be born an English dog, because in England they look after their dogs really well.
+In her painting "The Last Mango in Paris", depicting two women talking and peeling mangoes, the caption below reads: M: "If you were to be re-born, and had a choice what would you come back as?"
+B: "If I were to be reborn again, I would be born an English dog, because in England they look after their dogs really well."
 She is keen to use her work as a platform for people to begin to address their own racism.
 Biswas was the 2008 Andrew W. Mellon Fellow at the Yale Centre for British Art, and is a European Photography Award nominee.
 She is currently a Reader Fine Art at Manchester Metropolitan University, UK.

 Collections

-Biswas' work is held in the following public collection:
+Biswas's work is held in the following public collection: